Asymptotic behavior of the velocity distribution of driven inelastic gas with scalar velocities: analytical results: Introduction

-In this paper, for the one-component inelastic gas driven homogeneously through dissipative as well as elastic wall collisions, we carry out an exact analysis of the equations satisfied by the moments of the velocity for a general collision kernel, corresponding to arbitrary $\delta$.
+In this paper, we choose to study a system with scalar velocities as the analysis there is much simpler (Study of an inelastic gas with two-dimensional velocities may be found in Ref.~\cite{Prasad:19}).
+For the inelastic gas with scalar velocities, driven homogeneously through dissipative driving, we carry out an exact analysis of the equations satisfied by the moments of the velocity for a general collision kernel, corresponding to arbitrary $\delta$.
 To our knowledge, this is the only solution that exists for non-zero $\delta$.
 We determine the different parameters of the velocity distribution in terms of the asymptotic behavior of the noise distribution $\Phi(\eta)$ that is characterized by the parameters $\gamma$, $b$, and ${\tilde{\chi}}$ through $\Phi(\eta) \sim |\eta|^{\tilde{\chi}} \exp(-b|\eta|^\gamma)$ for large $|\eta|$.
-Surprisingly, we find the presence of logarithmic corrections to the leading stretched exponential decay.
-In addition, the distribution depends strongly on whether the collisions with the wall is elastic or inelastic.
+Surprisingly, we find the presence of logarithmic corrections to the leading stretched exponential decay even in the absence of any such corrections in $\Phi(\eta)$.
+In addition, the distribution depends strongly on whether $|r_w|<1$ or $r_w=1$.
 In particular, for large velocities ($v^2 \gg \langle v^2 \rangle$), we assume that the leading behaviour for the velocity distribution is a stretched exponential.
 We show that, within this assumption, a self-consistent solution for the equations satisfied by the moments of the velocity may be found.
-Though we are unable to show the uniqueness of our self-consistent solution, we believe that the heuristic results, thus obtained, are exact.
+Though we are unable to show the uniqueness of our self-consistent solution, we believe that the results, thus obtained, are exact.
 Our results are summarised below.
-We show that asymptotically, the velocity distribution decays as \be \ln P(v) = -a|v|^\beta-a' (\ln|v|)^2 + \chi \ln |v|+ \ldots,~~r_w<1, \ee where
+We show that asymptotically, the velocity distribution decays as \be \ln P(v) = -a|v|^\beta-a' (\ln|v|)^2 + \chi \ln |v|+ \ldots,~~|r_w|<1, \ee where